lipka/Xamarin.KonamiCode/README.md

 # Xamarin.KonamiCode

-A Xamarin.iOS (MonoTouch) implementation of a Konami code gesture recognizer.
+A Xamarin.iOS (MonoTouch) implementation of a Konami code `UIGestureRecognizer`.
 Supports the new Unified API.

 Adapted from the original [DRKonamiCode](https://github.com/objectiveSee/DRKonamiCode) project.